-Target Allocation 2023 2022
+Target Allocation 2024 2023

-Equities 30% - 50% 36% 41%
+Equities 10% - 40% 32% 36%

-Fixed income 30% - 70% 40% 35%
+Fixed income 30% - 90% 41% 40%

-Real estate and infrastructure 0% - 30% 21% 23%
+Real estate and infrastructure 0% - 30% 24% 21%

-Private equity 0% - 5% 3% 1%
+Private equity 0% - 5% 3% 3%

 100% 100%

 The investment policy for defined benefit plan assets is to optimize the risk-return ratio using a portfolio of various asset classes.
-FBC's primary investment objectives are to secure registered pension plans, and maximize investment returns in a cost-effective manner while not compromising the security of the respective plans.
+The Corporation's primary investment objectives are to secure registered pension plans, and maximize investment returns in a cost-effective manner while not compromising the security of the respective plans.
 The pension plans use quarterly rebalancing in order to achieve the target allocations while complying with the constraints of the Pension Benefits Standards Act of British Columbia and the Income Tax Act.
 The pension plans utilize external investment managers to execute the investment policy.
 Assets in the plans are held in trust by independent third parties.
-The pension plans do not directly hold any shares of FBC's parent or affiliated companies.
+The pension plans do not directly hold any shares or debt instruments of the Corporation's parent or affiliated companies.